wen-tao-y/wen-tao-y.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student studying logic at Carnegie Mellon Unviersity, advised by <a href="http://math.cmu.edu/~rami">Rami Grossberg</a>.
+I came to CMU in 2019.
+Before that I obtained my BMath at <a href="http://uwaterloo.ca">the University of Waterloo</a>.